Jack of Hearts (Marvel Comics): Being a hero

-Death
+Death and return

 When his power levels began to increase beyond the capacity for his containment suit, Jack of Hearts chose to commit suicide rather than continue living in an isolated containment room for 14 hours a day.
-Jack took a child murderer who had abducted Cassandra Lang, the daughter of Scott Lang (the second Ant-Man), along with him when he exploded in space.
-With his uniform destroyed in the blast, the naked body of Jack of Hearts drifted deeper into space.
+Jack took a child murderer who had abducted Cassie Lang, the daughter of Scott Lang (the second Ant-Man), along with him when he exploded in space.
+Jack appears as a spirit and as a zombie before being revived by Jill Harper, who discovers a source of zero-point energy that assumes the form of Jack.